Soptq/forta-anomaly-function-calls/README.md

 1. The function selector of the call.
 2. Attributes of the caller like the frequency of calls and others.

+The bot uses [ECOD](https://arxiv.org/abs/2201.00382) to detect anomalies.
+To increase the performance of the bot, function calls are batched to be processed.

 ## Supported Chains

 - All chains that Forta supports.